- Email security is an essential requirement if you want to keep your data safe.

 - It is important to pick an email client with advanced encryption options that will not allow access to anyone without your credentials.

 - We gathered some of the best options that include both top-grade security and productivity features.

 Privacy is a big issue in the current digital dispensation.
 There are many hackers who develop viruses trying to infect users and steal their data.

 People and businesses try to secure their data and sensitive information from getting into the hands of hackers, spies, and others who may use it for all the wrong reasons.

-Among the things people want to keep private is not just their online activity such as websites they visit and stuff they watch and buy, but also their email messages.
+Among the things people want to keep private is not just their online activity such as the websites they visit and stuff they watch and buy.
+Also, there are their email messages.